Testing Separability of High-Dimensional Covariance Matrices

-As discussed in Section \ref{sec3.2}, we now examine whether the empirical power of $\phi_2$ resembles the asymptotic power of ELRT (\texttt{Asymp}) in Corollary 2.4 of \cite{wang2021} for large $n$.
-Since the empirical power of $\phi_2$ and $\phi_3$ were previously shown to be comparable, we shall also compare the power of $\phi_3$ with \texttt{Asymp}.
-Specifically, we assess the empirical power of these two tests under $N_{p_1\times p_2}(0,C)$, where $C$ exhibits a partial isotropic structure as in Proposition \ref{sec4.1:prop1}.
-To this end, we randomly generate $C$ according to Proposition \ref{sec4.1:prop1} and run $1000$ Monte Carlo simulations as before, to compute the empirical power of $\phi_2$ and $\phi_3$ under this model.
+From Figures \ref{sec5.2.figure1}--\ref{sec5.2.figure4}, we clearly observe that the powers of $\phi_2$ and $\phi_3$ are comparable.
+Hence, we examine whether the empirical power of $\phi_2$ resembles the asymptotic power of ELRT (\texttt{Asymp}) in Corollary 2.4 of \cite{wang2021} for large $n$.
+Specifically, we assess the empirical power of these two tests under $N_{p_1\times p_2}(0,C)$, where $C$ exhibits a partial-isotropy rank$-r$ structure with $(p_1,p_2,r)=((k+1)m,km,2)$ for some $k,m\in\bbN$ or $(p_1,p_2,r)=(p_2r,p_2,r)$.
+To this end, we randomly generate $C$ using the result of Lemma \ref{sec4.1.lemma1} and Theorem \ref{sec4.1.thm1}, and run $1000$ Monte Carlo simulations as before.
 To compute \texttt{Asymp}, recall that \cite{wang2021} assumed that $\Sigma$ has a rank$-r$ partial isotropic structure, with both $r$ and the values of spike eigenvalues fixed in $n$, and the non-spike eigenvalues all equal to $1$.
 However, their results remain invariant as long as the ratio of the value of each spike eigenvalue to the non-spike eigenvalue is fixed for all $r$ spikes.
-To align with this setting, we shall take $\lambda$ in Proposition \ref{sec4.1:prop1} as follows: \begin{itemize} \item\textbf{(Rank-1 Partial Isotropic Structure)} With $\lambda=1/(1+c/p_1^2)$, $\lambda_1(C)/\lambda=1+c$. \item\textbf{(Rank-2 Partial Isotropic Structure)} If $p_1=p_2$, set $\lambda=1/(1+c/p_1^2)$.
-Then $\lambda_1(C)/\lambda=c(1+\sqrt{1-4\beta/p_1^2})/2+1$ and $\lambda_2(C)/\lambda=c(1-\sqrt{1-4\beta/p_1^2})/2+1$ for $\beta$ in Corollary \ref{sec4.1:cor1}.
-Otherwise, take $\lambda=1/(1+2c/p_1p_2)$, and $\lambda_1(C)/\lambda=\lambda_2(C)/\lambda=1+c$. \item\textbf{(Rank$-r$ Partial Isotropic Structure)} With $\lambda=1/(1+rc/p_1p_2)$, $\lambda_i(C)/\lambda=1+c$ for $i=1,\ldots,r$. \end{itemize} Plugging the ratios $\lambda_{i}(C)/\lambda$ with $\lambda$ above for $i\in [r]$ into the spike eigenvalues in Corollary 2.4 of \cite{wang2021}, we obtain \texttt{Asymp}.
-However, when $C$ has a rank$-2$ partial isotropic structure with $p_1=p_2$, the ratios of spike eigenvalues to the non-spike eigenvalue are not constant in $p(n)$ with $\lambda$ above due to the term $\beta/p_1^2$.
-Nevertheless, these ratios are bounded in $(p_1,p_2,n)$.
-Thus, we proceed to compute \texttt{Asymp} for such $C$ as described above.
+To align with this setting, we shall take the non-spiked eigenvalue $\lambda$ in Corollary \ref{sec4.1.cor1} as $1/(1+rc/p_1p_2)$ for some constant $c>0$ and $(p_1,p_2,r)$ above.
+By Corollary \ref{sec4.1.cor1}, we have that $\lambda_i(C)/\lambda=1+c$ for $i=1,\ldots,r$.
+Then \texttt{Asymp} can be computed by setting $a_1,\ldots,a_r$ as $1+c$ with $k=r$ in Corollary $1$ of \cite{wang2021}.